jasmine6789/Stock-Market-Forecasting-Integrating-LSTM-and-Random-Forest-Model/LSTM-RF-Stocks-Forecasting-Dashboard-main/README.md

 ## Project Overview

-Welcome to the "Advanced LSTM-RF Stock Forecasting Dashboard" GitHub repository.
+Welcome to the "LSTM-RF Stock Forecasting Dashboard" GitHub repository.
 This project combines the analytical power of Random Forest and LSTM neural networks to forecast stock market behaviors, providing an integrated solution for real-time and predictive financial analysis.

 ### Inspiration Behind the Project